cathiele/rpngo/USER_GUIDE.md

     0 x= {$x $x 1 + x= $x 100 <} for

-## Trapping and creating errors

-Sometimes yo want to try a command and not have the program stop if there is an error.
-The command for this is `try`:

-    { @do_something } { @handle_the_error } try

-The statement above will execute `@do_something`.
-If there is an error then the error will be pushed in the stack (as a string) and `@handle_the_error` will be called.

-You can also create your own errors like this:

-    'my error message' error

-This can be used when handling `try` errors to rethrow the same error or some modified version of it.

 ## Filtering

 Filtering is a convenience command that allows some kind of for